Welcome to Crypto Corner

 This website is dedicated to explaining clearly how a variety of codes and ciphers work, how to use them to both encrypt and decrypt a message, and how to use methods to help break a code that you have intercepted.

 The site is very much a work in progress at the moment, with many of the sections still under construction.
 The first five sections are now complete, with a full introduction to Monoalphabetic Substitution Ciphers and also to Simple Transposition Ciphers.
 You can also learn all about Polyalphabetic Substitution Ciphers and Fractionating Ciphers.
 For even more complex ciphers, Digraph Substitution Ciphers are also live on the site.
 I will be updating the site as often as I can, so keep checking back for updates.
-These updates will happen working down the menu, so the items towards the end will not be up and running for a while.

 There is also a Glossary of terms used throughout the site.
 If you come across a word and you cannot remember what it means, then this is the place to look.